Coronary arteries are the ones that we try to keep clear by eating a healthy diet. If coronary arteries are blocked a heart attack results.

 Coronary artery disease is caused by a blockage in one of the coronary arteries.
 When a coronary artery is partially blocked, that artery cannot supply enough blood to the heart muscle to meet its needs during exertion.
 When someone with coronary artery disease exerts himself or herself, it causes chest pain.
 This is due to lack of blood and oxygen to that part of the heart muscle and is called angina.
 If the obstruction worsens (more frequent angina episodes, with less exertion) a condition called unstable angina can occur.
 A heart attack happens when a coronary artery is completely blocked and no blood or oxygen is getting to the heart muscle served by that artery.
 This also causes chest pain and causes death to the heart muscle served by that artery.

-For more information on the human heart and related topics, check out the links on the next page.
+For more information on the human heart and related topics, check out the links below.